Satsuki Fujisawa: Career

 Team Fujisawa played in no World Curling Tour events during the abbreviated 2020–21 season as there were no events held in Japan or Asia.
-The team would compete in their national championship, held from February 7–14, 2021 in Wakkanai, Hokkaido, as the defending champions.
+The team would compete in the 2021 Japan Curling Championships, held from 8 to 14 February 2021 in Wakkanai, Hokkaido, as the defending champions.
 After an unblemished 6–0 round robin record, the team defeated Team Sayaka Yoshimura of Hokkaido Bank to advance to the final where they would once again face Yoshimura.
 Down one in the tenth, Team Yoshimura scored two points to win the national championship 7–6 over Team Fujisawa.
 This meant that once again, the team would not get to represent Japan at the World Championships.
 Team Fujisawa ended their season at the 2021 Champions Cup and 2021 Players' Championship Grand Slam events, which were played in a "curling bubble" in Calgary, Alberta, with no spectators, to avoid the spread of the coronavirus.
 The team had quarterfinal finishes at both events, losing out to Rachel Homan at the Champions Cup and Anna Hasselborg at the Players'.

 In their first event of the 2021–22 season, Team Fujisawa finished runner-up at the 2021 Hokkaido Bank Curling Classic.
 They then played in the 2021 Japanese Olympic Curling Trials, which were held in a best-of-five contest between the Fujisawa and Sayaka Yoshimura rinks.
 After losing the first two games, Team Fujisawa rattled off three straight victories to win the trials and earn the right to represent Japan at the 2021 Olympic Qualification Event.
 There, the team finished third in the round robin and then defeated South Korea to secure their spot in the 2022 Winter Olympics.
 At the Games, Fujisawa led her team of Chinami Yoshida, Yumi Suzuki, Yurika Yoshida and Kotomi Ishizaki to a 5–4 round robin record, enough to qualify as the fourth seeds in the playoff round.
 They then defeated the number one seeds in Switzerland's Silvana Tirinzoni to advance to the Olympic final, where they would face Great Britain's Eve Muirhead.
 The team could not keep their momentum going in the final, however, dropping the match 10–3, earning the silver medal.
 Elsewhere on tour for the season, Team Fujisawa lost in the final of the 2021 Curlers Corner Autumn Gold Curling Classic after a previously undefeated record.
 In November, they went undefeated to claim the Red Deer Curling Classic.
 In Grand Slam play, they only qualified in one of three events they played in, the 2022 Players' Championship, where they reached the quarterfinals.
 The team wrapped up their season at the 2022 Japan Curling Championships.
 There, they went 7–1 through the round robin and won the 1 vs. 2 page playoff game over Hokkaido Bank.
 They then defeated the Ikue Kitazawa's Chubu Electric Power team 7–3 in the final to claim the national title.